-- the transmission facility outage requests according to rules in PJM's Manual 3 to decide if the outage is on time or late and whether or not they will allow the outage.215 - There were 11,142 transmission outage requests submitted in the first seven months of the 2024/2025 planning period.
-Of the requested outages, 72.1 percent were planned for less than or equal to five days and 11.4 percent were planned for greater than 30 days.
-Of the requested outages, 41.1 percent were late according to the rules in PJM's Manual 3.
+- PJM maintains a list of reportable transmission facilities.
+When a reportable transmission facility needs to be taken out of service, PJM transmission owners are required to report planned transmission facility outages as early as possible.
+PJM processes the transmission facility outage requests according to rules in PJM's Manual 3 to decide if the outage is on time or late and whether or not they will allow the outage.212 - There were 15,975 transmission outage requests submitted in the first 10 months of the 2024/2025 planning period.
+Of the requested outages, 73.9 percent were planned for less than or equal to five days and 10.3 percent were planned for greater than 30 days.
+Of the requested outages, 41.3 percent were late according to the rules in PJM's Manual 3.